iLCSoft/ILDConfig/StandardConfig/production/README.md

 ## Generating one/multiple steering files

-Even if the current top-level Marlin steering file *MarlinStdReco.xml* can be run as it is, it's sometimes more convenient to have a (almost) standalone steering file.
+Even if the current top-level Marlin steering file *MarlinStdReco.xml* can be run as it is, it's sometimes more convenient to have a (almost) standalone steering file without includes.
 The python script *GenerateSteeringFiles.py* helps you to generate a new steering file from the default top level one.
 The help command is the following :

 ```shell
 python GenerateSteeringFiles.py --help